marvinalegre/pokemath/README.md

 - Calls `generate()` on the selected module, passing `generator_params` from the DB row.
 - Writes the generated question to `active_questions` (upsert).
-- On correct answer: deletes the `active_questions` row.
+- On every answer (correct or incorrect): deletes the `active_questions` row and generates a new question.
-- On wrong answer: leaves the row intact so the user retries.
+- On wrong answer: sets `retry_after` on the new `active_questions` row to enforce a 20-second cooldown before the user can submit again.
 - Always writes to `answer_logs` regardless of outcome.

 **`elo.ts`** — updates ratings after every answer.